Switzerland is hands-down one of the most beautiful and picturesque countries that you could ever dream of exploring!

 Note: The Bernina Express is included in the Swiss Travel Pass though you must make a seat reservation at an additional cost which you’ll have to book online in advance.
 Visit the Bernina Express website to choose your desired day of travel, make seat reservations, and get a discount using the Swiss Travel Pass.

-There is not much more than a restaurant and bar up here at Alp Grum, but the views of nearby glaciers on the mountains are stunning!
+There is not much more than a restaurant and bar up here at Alp Grum, but the views of nearby glaciers in the mountains are stunning!

 Take the Bernina Express back down to St. Moritz to spend the second last day of your Switzerland vacation exploring this beautiful lakeside town.